cpinitiative/ide/README.md

 ```
 yarn install
 FIREBASE_AUTH_EMULATOR_HOST="127.0.0.1:9099" yarn dev
-# in a separate tab. make sure you are using emulators iff shouldUseEmulator is true!
+# in a separate tab. make sure you are using emulators iff SHOULD_USE_FIREBASE_EMULATOR is true!
 firebase emulators:start
 ```

 Note that FIREBASE_AUTH_EMULATOR_HOST must be set; otherwise you'll get a "Firebase ID token has no kid claim" error message when a nextjs function tries to decode a firebase auth token.

-Also, if you do not want to run the yjs server locally, change the yjs URLs in `RealtimeEditor.tsx` and `copyFile.tsx` to point to the production one (`yjs.usaco.guide`).
+Also, if you do not want to run the yjs server locally, or if you don't want to use firebase emulators, edit `src/dev_constants.ts`.

 Note: If you get a firebase emulators timeout error on Mac, see [firebase/firebase-tools#2379 (comment)](https://github.com/firebase/firebase-tools/issues/2379#issuecomment-951884721) and Issue #67 in this repo.